dbojan/csvEdit_Esmeralda/README.md

  added option to replace special character when converting to and from xml (default: on) :
  `&lt; represents "<"; &gt; represents ">"; &amp; represents "&"; &apos; represents "'"; &quot; represents '"' `

+-changes in 2023-10-04-1
+ added ability to sort table by column, when converting using command line.

 --